What are Fathers’ Rights in Arizona for Visitation?

 Paternity And Custody

 Unmarried fathers who gain paternity and custody have the same rights as married fathers when it comes to visitation with their kids.
-Courts will determine visitation schedules by taking into consideration the health and safety of the child, as well as providing parents with meaningful access to their children.
-Paternity rights also extend to other parental rights such as decision-making authority on issues related to health care, education, religion, and extracurricular activities.
+Courts will determine visitation schedules by considering the health and safety of the child and providing parents with meaningful access to their children.
+Paternity rights also extend to other parental rights, such as decision-making authority on issues related to health care, education, religion, and extracurricular activities.

 Child Support and Visitation Rights

-Child support is an obligation that a parent has to financially support their child until they turn 18.
+Child support is an obligation that a parent has to financially support their child until the child turns 18.
 It is based on each parent’s income, the amount of parenting time granted by the court or parenting plan, and costs for childcare, health insurance, and any special needs for the child.

-The purpose of child support is to ensure that the child has financial stability throughout their childhood and adolescence regardless of whether the non-custodial parent visits them or not.
+The purpose of child support is to ensure that the child has financial stability throughout childhood and adolescence, regardless of whether the non-custodial parent visits them or not.
 What is a non-custodial parent?
 A non-custodial parent is a parent who does not have physical custody of his or her minor child as the result of a court order.
 In some cases where non-custodial parents have lost visitation rights due to circumstances, they are still required to pay child support.
-While it is possible for only one party to have responsibility for both visitation rights and financial support, this outcome is rare as both parents should be involved in providing care for their children.
+While it is possible for only one party to be responsible for both visitation rights and financial support, this outcome is rare, as both parents should be involved in providing care for their children.

 A father helps braid his daughter's hair.

 In Arizona, fathers have an equal legal opportunity for child custody and visitation rights.
-The process of obtaining such rights can be complicated, though.
-Fortunately, Antol & Sherman is the top family law practitioner available in Flagstaff to provide invaluable help and legal counsel.
-They specialize in reviewing any and all available documentation such as court orders, birth certificates, and divorce paperwork to ensure that all legal requirements are being met.
-Besides providing advice regarding necessary steps needed to establish and enforce visitation rights, Antol & Sherman goes above and beyond by helping clients navigate the complexities of family law regulations.
-With years of experience working with families involved in visitation disputes, they understand the importance of ensuring that children have meaningful relationships with both parents.
-If you are ready to fight for your and your child’s best interests, then contact us today!
+The process of obtaining such rights can be complicated.
+Fortunately, Antol & Sherman is the top family law firm in Flagstaff, and we offer extensive experience providing invaluable help and legal counsel to fathers seeking visitation rights.
+We specialize in reviewing any and all available documentation, such as court orders, birth certificates, and divorce paperwork, to ensure that all legal requirements are being met.
+Besides providing advice regarding necessary steps needed to establish and enforce visitation rights, our family lawyers in Flagstaff go above and beyond by helping clients navigate the complexities of family law regulations.
+With years of experience working with families involved in visitation disputes, we understand the importance of ensuring that children have meaningful relationships with both parents.
+If you are ready to fight for your and your child’s best interests, then contact us for a free consultation today!

 Skip to content